safwat-halaby/maplibre-experiments/vertical-artifacts/readme.md

+This demo demonstrates the appearance of vertical artifacts in Maplibre, when the background is transparent.

 To run this, create a static HTTP server locally and serve the files.
 Here are two ways to do this.

 ## Using NodeJS